Madeira Airport: Terminal

 The airport has a single terminal, which opened in 1973.
 The terminal has 40 check-in desks, 16 boarding gates, and 7 baggage belts.
-There are no air-bridges, so passengers either walk the short distance to the terminal or are taken by shuttle bus.
+There are no air-bridges, so arriving passengers either walk the short distance to the terminal or are taken by shuttle bus.
 The terminal itself is mostly underground.

 Modernisation

 In 2016, Madeira Airport was modernised and renovated by its operator, ANA Aeroportos de Portugal, as part of an €11 million investment.
-The renovated terminal area, which was opened in June 2016, by the President of the Autonomous Regional Government of Madeira, Miguel Albuquerque, improved the existing facility and facilitated the creation of a brand new shopping area, doubling the airport's overall capacity.
+The renovated terminal area, which was opened in June 2016 by the President of the Autonomous Regional Government of Madeira, Miguel Albuquerque, improved the existing facility and included a brand new shopping area, doubling the airport's overall capacity.

-According to VINCI Airports, the airport will "have the capacity to deal with up to 1,400 passengers per hour", and the airport's overall new layout has been designed to enable to accommodation of new stores for national and international brands alike.
+According to Vinci Airports, the airport will "have the capacity to deal with up to 1,400 passengers per hour", and the airport's overall new layout has been designed to accommodate new stores for national and international brands alike.

-The passenger screening area, under the command of Serviço de Estrangeiros e Fronteiras, increased from 7,000 sq ft (650 m²) to 16,000 sq ft (1,500 m²), accommodating an increase in the number of security screening lines, while the passenger holding and verification area increased from 300 m² to 650 m².
-The new layout has simplified the passenger experience, creating defined areas for the Schengen Area (which the Autonomous Region of Madeira is part of) and non–Schengen Area passengers, and given the airport operator the ability to alternate these areas based on flight schedules.
+The passenger screening area, under the command of Serviço de Estrangeiros e Fronteiras, increased from 7,000 sq ft (650 m2) to 16,000 sq ft (1,500 m2), with more security screening lines, while the passenger holding and verification area increased from 300 to 650 m2.
+The new layout has simplified the passenger experience, creating defined areas for the Schengen Area (which includes the Autonomous Region of Madeira) and non–Schengen Area passengers, and allows the airport operator to alternate these areas based on flight schedules.
 A new transfer hall and three new departure gates were also created as part of the project.

 The renovation and investment project also accommodated the strengthening and re-profiling of the runway and taxiways, increasing the usable area by more than 16,000 sq ft (1,500 m2).